• Skip to main content

 • Why I love this recipe and you will too:

-• Ingredient notes:
+• Ingredient notes and substitutions

-• How to fry Red Snapper:
+• How to make Fried Red Snapper

-• Serving suggestions:
+• Serving suggestions

-• Best substitutes for red snapper:
+• Best substitutes for red snapper

-• How to store and reheat leftovers:
+• How to store and reheat leftovers

 • Recipe FAQs:

-• More fried seafood favorites:
+• More fried seafood recipes you will love

-• 📋 Recipe:
+• Recipe:

 Why I love this recipe and you will too: